 Are there people who don't pass the background check?
 Can they still volunteer?
 Yes there are, but thankfully they are few and far between, and no, they cannot volunteer at LCB until they successfully pass the background checks in future years and are approved by the Volunteer Committee.

 Who actually performs the background checks?
-For national searches we contract the services of LexisNexis.
+For national searches we contract the services of First Advantage (formerly LexisNexis).
 For local searches we work in cooperation with the Polk County Sheriff's Office and the Lakeland Police Dept., both of which are more than pleased to help in identifying undesirable individuals in order to protect the children of our community.

-"Please be advised that if we, the league, use LexisNexis to perform a background search and there is a name match in the few states where only name match searches can be performed you will receive a letter directly from LexisNexis in compliance with the Fair Credit Reporting Act containing information regarding all the criminal records associated with your name, which may not necessarily be you, the applicant."
+"Please be advised that if we, the league, use First Advantage (formerly LexisNexis) to perform a background search and there is a name match in the few states where only name match searches can be performed you will receive a letter directly from First Advantage in compliance with the Fair Credit Reporting Act containing information regarding all the criminal records associated with your name, which may not necessarily be you, the applicant."

-Here's how it works: We submit all names, addresses, birthdates and other information provided by our volunteer applicants to LexisNexis, a company we pay to perform national background checks.
+Here's how it works: We submit all names, addresses, birthdates and other information provided by our volunteer applicants to First Advantage, a company we pay to perform national background checks.
 Most states and counties in the U.S. participate in the program and return matches that meet one or more of the criteria.
-A few states return matches just on the name alone, which means if you have a common name, e.g. John Smith or Mary Jones, there is a likelihood of a name match.
-A name match could mean, for example, there was a John Smith (not you) who did a bad thing in Pennsylvania and on the outside chance it could be you, the league is being informed.
+A few states return matches just on the name alone, which means if you have a common name, e.g. John Smith or Mary Jones, there is a likelihood of a name match with someone else who has a criminal record.
+A name match could mean, for example, there was a John Smith (not you) who did a bad thing in Pennsylvania and on the outside chance it could be you, the league is being informed so they can take a closer look.
 They are required by law to notify you this has happened.

 A federal law called the Fair Credit Reporting Act, originally passed in 1970, requires that a person whose name is undergoing some sort of review such as a credit check or background check, be notified in writing if there are criminal records associated with that name.
 Again, when there is a match it does not mean you necessarily have a criminal record, just that someone else with a name identical to yours does.